If you are having trouble making your payments or feel like you might have trouble qualifying for a balance-transfer

 such as asking to shift your due date to a better time of month if you're

-frequently struggling to make your payments just before cash comes into your business.
+frequently struggling to make your payments just before your payday.

 - If your issuing bank tries to contact you — respond,